1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 SEE ALSO: 6 Ways to Avoid Outliving Your Retirement Nest Egg

 Even if you're a stay-at-home parent with no outside income, you can have your own retirement savings.
-As long as your spouse has a paying job, in 2015 he can contribute as much as $5,500 to a spousal IRA or Roth IRA on your behalf, in addition to contributing to his own account (the contribution limit remains the same for 2016).
+As long as your spouse has a paying job, in 2016 and 2017 he can contribute as much as $5,500 to a spousal IRA or Roth IRA on your behalf, in addition to contributing to his own account.
 That lets the two of you double down on your savings as a couple, but it also gives you control over money of your own should anything happen to your spouse.

 Studies show that women sometimes invest too conservatively, which can be counterproductive.
 By shying away from stocks, which have the highest investment return over time, you risk not building a big enough nest egg for retirement.